-In Search of Forgotten Colors is one of the four short documentaries by Japan’s national broadcaster NHK that explore Sachio Yoshioka’s work on natural dyes.
+In Search of Forgotten Colors is one of Japan’s national broadcaster NHK’s four short documentaries exploring Sachio Yoshioka’s work on natural dyes.
 Yoshioka is the fifth-generation head of the Somenotsukasa Yoshioka dye workshop in Fushimi.

 Yoshioka and natural dyes

 In 1988, Yoshioka took over his family business and immediately stopped using synthetic colors and moved to dyes using natural materials.
 Yoshioka believes that the colors obtained from plants are of better quality when compared to synthetic dyes, which is the main reason he continues doing what he does.
 Plant-based dyes can be made from flowers, roots, leaves, berries, and bark.

 In the past, clothes were colored using vegetables.
 After synthetic dyes were invented in the mid-19th century, vegetable dyes fell out of use.
 In his quest to revive lost dyeing techniques, Yoshioka goes through historical documents and textile samples.
 Yoshioka has devoted almost three decades to understanding the art of dyeing with plants.
 In Search of Forgotten Colors is just over 5 minutes long.
 You can watch the short documentary here.
 In addition, three more mini-documentaries about natural dyes can be viewed in the video.

 In an interview with Toki, Yoshioka pointed out that even though he is fond of traditional organic dyeing, it is less suitable for modern society.
 The Japanese technique of organic dyeing consumes lots of water, natural ingredients, and other resources.
 In addition, finding the right natural ingredients to create the exact color pigment is a very time-consuming process.